 Make sure your keyword phrase is specific enough to narrow the results for those searching.
-For example, a keyword such as “digital marketing” yields more than seventy-eight million results!
+For example, a keyword such as “digital marketing” yields more than one hundred and eighty-three million results!
 But what exactly is a user looking for?
 How could you rank for a term that’s so competitive?
 The short answer is, you can’t!

 You need to choose keywords that are not too competitive and also choose a keyword phrase that is more specific.

-For example, let’s say someone is looking for digital marketing help in a specific city, they may type in “digital marketing agency in Amsterdam” which yields only seven results or “digital marketing agency in London” which has 142,000 search results.
+For example, let’s say someone is looking for digital marketing help in a specific city, they may type in “digital marketing agency in Amsterdam” which yields about 25,500 results or “digital marketing agency in London” which has 111,000 search results.
 Two very different scenarios and levels of competition.

 It’s important to choose keyword phrases that are specific enough, and that are not too competitive.
 However, it’s also important to ensure there are enough searches for the keywords to make it worthwhile.
-The example of “digital marketing agency in Amsterdam” may have such low search results because the Dutch are likely searching for a phrase in the native language such as “digitaal marketing bedrijf Amsterdam”.
+The example of “digital marketing agency in Amsterdam” may have lower search results because the Dutch are likely searching for a phrase in their native language such as “digitaal marketing bedrijf Amsterdam”.

 If you are not choosing the right keywords, or you are choosing keywords you can’t compete for, you will lose potential traffic to your website.